Xxpromw3mtxX/AnySync/README.md

 ## Why AnySync?
 Why not?
-The AnySync idea was born one day, while I wasn't able to find any software like [Taiga] (https://github.com/erengy/taiga), so I decided to create my own version but using Java.
+The AnySync idea was born one day, while I wasn't able to find any software like [Taiga](https://github.com/erengy/taiga), so I decided to create my own version but using Java.
 I'd like to create a multi-platform application that every user could use.

 ## When AnySync will be ready to be released?